neilsarkar/neilsarkar/README.md

 *Sawdust*

-* restart automatically when gulpfile is changed -- need docs on forking
+* restart automatically when gulpfile is changed
 * fix .min.map on bower files -- use unminified versions and minify everything together
 * prod enhancements:
   * uglify